near/nearcore/CONTRIBUTING.md

 All the contributions to `nearcore` happen via Pull Requests.
 Please follow the following steps when creating a PR:

-1. Fork the `nearcore` repository and create a new branch there to do you work.
+1. Fork the `nearcore` repository and create a new branch there to do your work.
 2. The branch can contain any number of commits.
 When merged, all commits will be squashed into a single commit.
 3. The changes should be thoroughly tested.
 Please refer to [this